From Innermost to Full Probabilistic Term Rewriting: Almost-Sure Termination, Complexity, and Modularity: Implementation and Evaluation

-The ``\tool{old}'' version of \tool{AProVE} does not use any of the theorems of the current paper.
+We compare ``\tool{new}'' with the ``\tool{old}'' version of \tool{AProVE} that does not apply any of the theorems of the current paper.
 Thus, it directly uses the DP framework for $\ASTf$ from~\cite{JPK60} or the direct application of polynomial orderings~\cite{kassinggiesl2023iAST}.
-Additionally, we also experimented with variants of \tool{AProVE} where we activated each of the four novel theorems individually.
-The names of these variants indicate which of our theorems was used.
-So for example, in the variant ``\tool{old} + \Cref{properties-eq-AST-iAST-1}'' we only try to prove that the conditions of \Cref{properties-eq-AST-iAST-1} hold and ignore the other new theorems.
-Note that for $\ASTf$ w.r.t.\ basic start terms, \Cref{properties-eq-AST-iAST-3} generalizes \Cref{properties-eq-AST-iAST-1} and \Cref{properties-eq-AST-iAST-4} generalizes \Cref{properties-eq-AST-iAST-2}, since right-linearity implies spareness.